 This track quite suddenly deepens as it nears West Milton where it becomes one on the best examples of Dorset's holloways or sunken lanes (photos 9 to 11).

 A map is available showing where the photos were taken - the link opens in a new window..

-is shown on Streetmap.co.uk map of (opens in a new window).
+The paths are shown on Streetmap.co.uk map of the area (opens in a new window).